- Home

 We hope that our list has helped you find a new favourite puzzle challenge – or at least a few hours of stimulating fun.

-If you’re looking for more interesting and engaging ways to spend your free time, you might like to check out the hobbies and activities or learning sections of our website.
-Or, if you’re interested in solving puzzles and meeting new people, why not try the coffee and crossword club over on Rest Less Events?
+If you’re looking for more interesting and engaging ways to spend your free time, check out our hobbies and activities or learning sections.

 Have you played and enjoyed any of the entries on our list?
 Or do you have your own recommendation that we haven’t included?
 We’d love to hear from you in the comments below.